Why Does My Dog Go Crazy at Night?

 In such a case, your furball would run or spin even harder, making it all the more difficult for you to calm down the zoomies.
 Instead, try to run away from the dog so that it follows you to a safe space until it calms down.

 Another way to control zoomies is to throw a toy in the direction where you want your dog to go and rest.
-It might end up following the toy and eventually relax.
+It might end up following the toy and eventually relaxing.

 Also, train your dog beforehand so that it understands that coming to you when called is a fun activity.
 As the dog is looking to have fun when in a hyperactive state, this strategy often works in keeping things under control.